squaremo/azondi/README.md

 Copyright © 2014 opensensors.io

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Azondi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
-By using this software in any fashion, you are agreeing to be bound by the terms of this license.
-You must not remove this notice, or any other, from this software.
+Azondi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Foobar.
+If not, see <http://www.gnu.org/licenses/>.